Nicolás Milesi

-Nicolás Milesi Van Lommel (born 10 November 1992 in Young) is a Uruguayan professional footballer who plays for Saudi club Al-Ahli as a midfielder.
+Nicolás Milesi Van Lommel (born 10 November 1992 in Young) is a Uruguayan professional footballer who plays as a midfielder.

 Club career

 Born in Young, Milesi graduated from Club Atlético Torque's youth system.

 In early 2012, Milesi travelled to Mexico to be tested by Deportivo Toluca.
 He remained six months playing for the youth team.

 He made his professional debut on 20 October 2012 scoring a goal, in a 3–3 away draw against Rampla Juniors.
 He entered in the 75th minute replacing Jesús Toscanini, and 7 minutes later scored a goal.

 On 7 January 2014 he moved to Danubio; however, a month later, Milesi joined Brazilian Série A side Atlético Paranaense.
 He never played for the first team and was sent to the reserve squad, so six months later he returned to Uruguay, and played two years for Danubio.

 On 5 August 2016, Milesi signed a professional contract with Saudi Club Al-Hilal, and he won the Saudi Professional League in the first season.

 On 28 January 2023, Milesi joined Saudi Arabian club Al-Ahli on a six-month contract.